-If you are an adopting family looking for support groups in Missouri you are in the right place.
+If you are an adopting family in Missouri looking for support groups in Alabama, please keep reading.

 We understand there are many reasons that you may be looking for support groups.
 To better assist you and make sure your questions and concerns are addressed, in addition to listing the adoption support groups for Missouri listed at the bottom of the page, we have provided additional resource information that we feel you may be looking for.
 To find more information on these subjects, simply click the blue links.

 You can also contact us directly.
 We are a fully licensed non-profit adoption agency that helps birth parents and families living in any state in the U.S. and we can also help U.S. citizens living in any foreign country.
 Since our founding in 1985, we have worked with thousands of birth parents and adopting families from all over the world and our overall satisfaction rating is excellent.
 We are committed to putting your needs first and to helping you in every way possible.
 Feel free to contact us or call (toll-free 1(800)943-0400) if you have any questions or if you want our guidance or help.
 All calls are confidential and there is never any obligation or cost to you for our help.

 Among the most common things you, as an adopting family, may be looking for is information on "how to adopt a child" whether to use an adoption facilitator, whether to engage in a private adoption or adoption agency, the limitations and requirements for adoption, what to consider in selecting an adoption agency, where to find licensed adoption agencies in Missouri, and the laws relating to what you can and cannot do when adopting a child in Missouri.

 Child Adoption Laws in Missouri